 - Optional marinara sauce for dipping

-- Preheat oven to 425 degrees and line a baking sheet with aluminum foil.
-Spray lightly with non-fat cooking spray or with an olive oil mister.
+- Preheat oven to 425 degrees F and line a baking sheet with aluminum foil.
+Spray lightly with nonfat cooking spray or with an olive oil mister.

 - Cut up cheese sticks into bite sized pieces.

-- In a blender or food processer, combine cereal, garlic powder, salt, parsley and oregano until they have a reached a breadcrumb like consistency.
+- In a blender or food processor, combine cereal, garlic powder, salt, parsley and oregano until they have a reached a breadcrumb like consistency.
 Empty into a small bowl or a Ziploc bag.

 - Dip cheese bites into egg whites, shake off excess, and then coat with Fiber One breadcrumb mixture.